Passive rewilding: Rewilding abandoned sites

+Interior view of Netley Abbey, by Michael Angelo Rooker (late 18th century), capturing the Romantic fascination with ivy-clad medieval ruins.

 Involuntary parks where human presence is severely limited can host animal species that are otherwise extremely threatened in their range.
 When such parks develop in an urban or formerly urban location, it may become the target of urban exploration for hobbyists.
 The aesthetics of nature's reclamation of urban buildings has acquired the attention of artists, photographers and architects alike.
 Observers are attracted to seeing nature rewilding decaying structures such as broken windows, cracks on the walls, and other spaces built by man.
 Enthusiasts view such natural reclamation of neglected areas as inspirational and poetic, as it serves as a reminder of impermanence and how beauty exists even in decay.
 Regarding involuntary parks, Sterling states:

-The continent's imperiled rims have become a new kind of landscape — the involuntary parks.
+The continent's imperiled rims has become a new kind of landscape — the involuntary park.
 They are not representations of untouched nature, but of vengeful nature...
 Abandoned areas of the planet can no longer "revert to Nature" as they once supposedly did.
 Instead, they must revert to Next Nature, becoming weird "involuntary parks" such as the Cypriot Green Line, a long, human-free strip of flammable weeds and weed-trees, junkyards and landmines.